Israel–United States relations: Immigration

-Israel is in large part a nation of Jewish immigrants.
-Israel has welcomed newcomers inspired by Zionism, the Jewish national movement.
-Zionism is an expression of the desire of many Jews to live in their historical homeland.
-The largest numbers of immigrants have come to Israel from countries in the Middle East and Europe.

-The United States has played a special role in assisting Israel with the complex task of absorbing and assimilating masses of immigrants in short periods of time.
-Soon after Israel's establishment, President Truman offered $135 million in loans to help Israel cope with the arrival of thousands of refugees from the Holocaust.
-Within the first three years of Israel's establishment, the number of immigrants more than doubled the Jewish population of the country.

-Mass immigrations have continued throughout Israeli history.
+Soon after Israel's declaration of independence, President Truman offered $135 million in loans to help Israel cope with the arrival of thousands of Holocaust refugees.
+Within three years of Israel's establishment, the Jewish population more than doubled on account of immigration.
+Mass immigration continued throughout Israeli history.
 Since 1989, Israel absorbed approximately one million Jews from the former Soviet Union.
 The United States worked with Israel to bring Jews from Arab countries, Ethiopia and the former Soviet Union to Israel, and has assisted in their absorption into Israeli society.
-In addition, there has been immigration between the two countries, with many American Jews immigrating to Israel annually, while the United States is the top destination for Israelis emigrating abroad (yerida) permanently or for an extended stay.
+America itself remains a major source of Jewish immigrants to Israel, while the United States is the top destination for Israelis emigrating abroad (yerida) permanently or for an extended stay.

-Corporate exchange

-Several regional America–Israel Chambers of Commerce exist to facilitate expansion by Israeli and American companies into each other's markets.
-American companies such as Motorola, IBM, Microsoft and Intel chose Israel to establish major R&D centers.
-Israel has more companies listed on the NASDAQ than any country outside North America.